gchq/sleeper/docs/05-ingest.md

 sleeper.bulk.import.emr.serverless.spark.memory.storage.fraction=0.30
 ```

+More information about EMR Serverless can be found [here](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/emr-serverless.html).

 #### Bulk import on EMR

 The non-persistent EMR stack creates an EMR cluster when you want to run a job.
 When a job is